Gorilla Glue Beats Super Glue

 Live and Learn.
 Gorilla Glue wins over Super Glue - Hands down

 A few months back my son was doing some projects for me and he needed a good glue.
-Well I immediately thought of super glue, what is stronger than super glue?
+Well, I immediately thought of super glue, what is stronger than super glue?
 It is always a waste though isn’t it if you only need a little for you may as well throw away any left over, it never keeps.
 I have tried many ways to seal it and still it dries up and is such a waste in a world where we try to fight against that!

 My son instead mentions a glue called Gorilla Glue.
 I laugh, but I am interested.
 Gorilla…wow…has to be strong, huh?
 Stronger than super glue, OK, I have to see it for sure.

 Now the sad part is; although I pick up this interesting glue and see that “wow” it looks like golden liquid and I see the little gorilla on the bottle and pay a moderate price considering how little you get in the super glue containers…but I forget all about the project and it is over and he is gone and where did he use it and how did it work?